Home DIY NAS on Raspberry Pi - installation

 PiNAS - Pi Imager

-Eject and insert the SD card into the RPi, plug in the LAN cable from your home/company router or network, and start the RPi.
-The green icon should flash.
-If we have an ethernet cable plugged in, our RPi probably got the address from the DHCP router.
-Login to your router to see the list of connected device.
-Check IP address with hostname raspberrypi .
-In our case, for example, it's 192.168.1.56.
-So we're going to use the SSH protocol to connect to our RPi.
-This is the right time to familiarize yourself with the terminal (the command line in Linux), for example try this guide.
-It looks scary, but it's the most beautiful thing on Linux.
-It just works always and everywhere with same results.
+Now just insert the SD card into the RPi, plug in the LAN cable from your home/office router or network, and power up the RPi.
+The green icon should start blinking.
+If the ethernet cable is connected, your RPi has likely received an address from the DHCP router.
+Connect to your router and check the list of connected devices to find out what IP the device with the hostname pinas (or the one you chose) has.
+In our case, it is, for example, 192.168.1.56.
+We will then use SSH access to our RPi.
+It might be a good time to familiarize yourself with the terminal (command line in Linux) for those unfamiliar, like in the article Command Line Guide for Linux Beginners.
+It may look daunting, but it is the best thing about Linux.
+It just works always and everywhere and, most importantly, always the same way.

 ssh opentux@192.168.1.56

-After login, perform the OS update with two consecutive commands:
+After connecting, perform an OS update with the following two commands:

 sudo apt-get update